At 200 level students are expected to:

 - provide evidence of learning beyond replication of content knowledge or skills relevant to the unit's learning outcomes

-- display substantial understanding of fundamental concepts in the field of Greek religion and the ability to apply these concepts in a variety of contexts
+- display substantial understanding of fundamental concepts in the field of archaeological study and the ability to apply these concepts in a variety of contexts

 - use convincing argumentation with appropriate coherent justification

 - communicate ideas fluently and clearly in terms of the discipline conventions

 To complete the unit satisfactorily you will need to achieve an overall mark worth 50% or above.